This is a basic look at the Big Five Personality Traits and a quick comparison to the Myers Briggs Personality Type Indicator (MBTI).

 Take the test.
 The Big Five Personality Traits.

-Agreeableness is similar to thinkers and feelers on the MBTI system.
+Agreeableness has some similarities to the thinkers and feelers scale on the MBTI system, however there are differences.

-Neuroticism/emotional stability is given a priority here on the big five traits.
-Emotional instability could also be linked to an extremely introverted personality, MRI scans and studies in neurosciences have linked a high reactive Amygdala, part of the Limbic system in the brain to being introverted.
-This link gives an explanation of why many introverts tend to be more reactive to stresses and anxiety.
+Neuroticism/emotional stability and negative emotion is given a priority here on the big five traits.
+Emotional instability could also be linked to an extremely introverted personality based on some research.
+MRI scans and studies in neurosciences have linked a high reactive Amygdala, part of the Limbic system in the brain to being introverted.
+This link gives an explanation of why many introverts tend to be more reactive and sensitive to stresses and anxiety.